CodeBear801/tech_summary/tech-summary/books/designing-data-intensive-applications/chapter5.md

 - How to sync between leader and follower
 - What is replication log?
 How to implement them?  pros & cons
 - Read your own writes?
 How about from different devices?
+- How Monotonic Reads helps on "moving time backwards"
+-

 ## Notes